deprecate/generator-ember/readme.md

 Maintainer: [Fayimora Femi-Balogun](https://github.com/fayimora)

-`generator-ember` aims to provide intelligent scaffolding for Ember.js web applications, offering a sane project structure, dependency management and build-time optimization for your scripts, stylesheets and assets.
+The Ember.js generator aims to provide intelligent scaffolding for Ember.js web applications, offering a sane project structure, dependency management and build-time optimization for your scripts, stylesheets and assets.
 It is a compliment to [Ember App Kit](https://github.com/stefanpenner/ember-app-kit) and can be used on it's own or in conjunction with another set of tools or boilerplates.

+This project is an ongoing community effort, and efforts to find the easiest ways to architect applications continue.
+We welcome your issues and PRs for features, bug fixes, and anything that would improve your quality of life as an Ember developer.

 ![ScreenShot](https://raw.github.com/yeoman/generator-ember/master/project/img/screenshots/2013_07_17.png)